Call for A Consultation Today:

 Unfortunately, glass like the oxygen you breathe is so ubiquitous that you probably don’t notice it until it breaks.
 That’s when CID Auto Body & Paint is ready to help with all of your glass repair needs.

 If you have a chip or a crack in your car windshield, call CID Auto Body & Paint today.
-As the Top Rated Local® San Diego & San Marcos Auto Repair Shop, we’re the best in the business when it comes to serving our customers.
+As the Top Rated Local® San Marcos Auto Repair Shop, we’re the best in the business when it comes to serving our customers.
 We always go above and beyond our customers’ expectations to deliver an exceptional and reliable glass repair and glass replacement service.
 Contact us today to schedule an appointment or get a free online estimate!